cartuhok/Finance-Blog/_posts/2017-09-04-Stop-Paying-to-Host-Your-Blog-Jekyll-and-Github-Pages-Explained.markdown

 ---
 title: "Stop Paying to Host Your Blog.
-Jekyll and Github Pages Explained"
+Jekyll and GitHub Pages Explained"
 date:   2017-09-04 14:14:03 -0300
 categories:
  - WorkFromHome